Everybody all knows that a musical theatre is a type of entertainment which is widespread all the time.

-How is the history of musical theatre timeline?
+How is the history of the musical theatre timeline?

 Musical theatre has gained its popularity all over the world for several years.
 Many people luckily experience these musical performances and high praise for their artistic value.

-However, not everyone knows how the history of musical theatre timeline is.
+However, not everyone knows how the timeline is.

 In the fifth century BC

-At the first stage of the history of musical theatre timeline, it is assumed that the musical theatre started appearing in the 5th century BC, from the Ancient Greeks.
+At the first stage of musical theatre history, it is assumed that the musical theatre started appearing in the 5th century BC, from the Ancient Greeks.
 They took the initiative in the movement of comedies and tragedies whose stages were the combination of dance and music.

 In the third century BC, song and dance were also combined along with orchestra music in the Roman comedies and were supported by traveling artists in medieval times.